BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Conclusions

 In this paper, we propose a NAS approach using broad scalable architecture dubbed BNAS.
 The core idea is designing a scalable architecture with broad topology dubbed BCNN for replacing the deep one to accelerate the search process further.
 Particularly, we also propose two variants for BNAS dubbed BNAS-CCLE and BNAS-CCE to examine the generalization performance of the proposed approach.
 Moreover, the main difference between BNAS and its variants is the topologies of broad scalable architectures.
 Focusing on two hyper-parameters of the proposed broad scalable architectures, substantial experiments are performed for the optimal determination of BNAS and its two variants.
 Experimental results show that deep Cell and enhancement Cell play identical role in BNAS and BNAS-CCLE rather BNAS-CCE whose the topology of scalable architecture is more deep.

-Through substantial experiments on CIFAR-10 and ImageNet, the effectiveness of efficiency and performance improvement of broad scalable architecture can be proven for automatic architecture design.
-From the point of efficiency, our approach delivers 0.19 GPU day (2.37x less than ENAS) that ranks the best in reinforcement learning based NAS approaches on CIFAR-10.
+Through substantial experiments on CIFAR-10 and ImageNet, the effectiveness of efficiency and accuracy improvement of broad scalable architecture can be proven for automatic architecture design.
+From the point of efficiency, our approach delivers 0.19 GPU days (2.37x higher than ENAS) that ranks the best in RL-based NAS approaches on CIFAR-10.
 From the point of performance, our approach achieves state-of-the-art performance for both small and large scales image classification task in particular for small-sized model on CIFAR-10.
 For ImageNet, BNAS achieves comparative performance using state-of-the-art parameter counts.

 Furthermore, the utility of broad scalable architecture can be guaranteed for Cell-based NAS approaches.
 As a result, we are going to insert the proposed broad scalable architecture into other NAS frameworks (e.g. evolutionary computation and gradient-based) for efficiency improvement.